 And ARGH I just found out that mailchimp won’t let me schedule my newsletters anymore unless I upgrade to a paid service!

 — Stephanie Burgis 🐲 (@stephanieburgis) 20 May 2019

-As of June 15, MailChimp plans to change its free plan, which once allowed sending emails across the database with a limit of 2,000 subscribers.
+As of June 15, MailChimp plans to change its free plan, which once allowed you to send emails to a mailing list with a limit of 2,000 subscribers.